timKraeuter/thesis-artifacts/chapter4/README.md

 ```

 Unfortunately, we cannot provide an executable to test the specification.
-However, it is very similar to the examples discussed in the B-COoL literature.
+However, it is similar to the examples discussed in the B-COoL literature.